DreamPurchaseZnz/English_learning/R1: word root Mit.md

-commodity               ---> a thing that is useful or has a useful quality mode                    ---> a particular way of doing sth model                   ---> a copy of sth fit to reality moderate                ---> that is neither very good , large , hot, etc, nor very bad moderator               ---> a person whose job is to fit sb with sb;
+commodity               ---> a thing that is useful or has a useful quality mode                    ---> a particular way of doing sth model                   ---> a copy of sth fit to reality moderate                ---> within bounds, restrained moderator               ---> a person whose job is to fit sb with sb;
                              to help two sides in a disagreement to reach an agreement modernism               ---> modern ideas or methods